xuzhhua/AutoUpgradeApp/README.md

 - `check_and_update_apps()` is responsible for traversing all upgradable apps, judging and scheduling upgrades according to the policy.
 - `process_upgrade_item()` handles the business logic of upgrading/skipping/forcing/excluding a single app.
 - `launch_app_by_id()` supports automatically launching specified apps after the upgrade.

+## Output Behavior of Launched Apps

+- The standard output and error output of apps launched via `launch_app_by_id()` are redirected (not displayed in the current console window) to avoid interfering with the main script logs and outputs.
+- This behavior applies to all apps that are automatically launched after an upgrade, regardless of whether they are launched with admin privileges.
+- To view the output of launched apps, please run the corresponding program manually.

+## Common Issues (FAQ)
+**Q1: Why is there no output from the apps launched after the upgrade?**
+A: All apps launched via `launch_app_by_id()` have their standard output and error output redirected (not displayed in the current console window) to avoid interfering with the main script logs.
+To view the output, please run the corresponding program manually.

+**Q2: How can I only upgrade certain apps or exclude some apps?**
+A: Please edit `update_policy.txt` and fill in the exclusion and force-update objects according to the rules.
+You can use the `*` rule to only upgrade force-update objects, skipping all others.

+**Q3: Why does the script require admin privileges?**
+A: Most winget operations for upgrading applications require admin privileges; otherwise, they may fail or be partially ineffective.

+**Q4: Where are the log files?
+How can I customize them?**
+A: The log file path and format can be adjusted in `output.py`, and all info/warn/error level logs will be recorded.

+**Q5: Why are some prompts incomplete in the English/Japanese interface?**
+A: Due to system limitations, the `titles`, `all_latest`, and other fields in `lang.json` for English and Japanese have not been fully tested.
+It is recommended to adjust them based on actual output.

+**Q6: How to integrate with Windows Task Scheduler or CI/CD?**
+A: It is recommended to use `--once` or `--dry-run --once` parameters, combined with scheduled tasks for regular triggering.
+See the "Command Line Arguments and Advanced Usage" section for details.

+**Q7: Which Windows versions are supported?**
+A: Only Windows 10/11 is supported, and winget 1.3+ and Python 3.7+ must be pre-installed.

 ## Major Changes and Best Practices